The deadline for 2016 submissions has passed.

 The Kolvenbach Research Program guidelines were updated in fall 2015 in order to broaden the program and expand its reach.
 Work may be conducted during the academic year or summer.
 The committee encourages all applicants to carefully review the guidelines before submitting an application.

 Inspired by an October 2000 address by Rev. Peter Hans Kolvenbach, S.J., Loyola University Maryland offers the Kolvenbach Research Grant Program to foster and encourage socially engaged research in and around Baltimore.
-The program seeks to honor Loyola's research strengths and galvanize the institution's commitment to faith and justice work that serves the needs of the undeserved in the Baltimore community and beyond.
+The program seeks to honor Loyola's research strengths and galvanize the institution's commitment to faith and justice work that serves the needs of the underserved in the Baltimore community and beyond.

 Applications are due by 5 p.m annually on the first Friday of the spring semester.